callumny/jade/README.md

 If you prefer not to install the package, you can also run jade directly using the scripts in the `scripts` directory:

+> **Note:** The recommended approach is to install the package using pip or Poetry as described above, which automatically adds the `jade` command to your PATH.

 #### Windows (Command Prompt)
 ```cmd
 scripts\jade.bat [options]